rsp/kir/PITCHME.md

 it's quite possible that SQL can be "fixed" [...]
 Debate on this remains open."
 (Wikipedia)

-(Od wczesnych lat '70 minęło pół wieku a debata nadal jest otwarta)
+Od wczesnych lat '70 minęło pół wieku

 ---